 Long time readers of our site will know that at the end of the year, it is a law of the Internet that we take a moment to reflect on some of the fine choices we have featured on Awful Library Books.
 Every year Holly and I debate the choices and it ends up being a negotiation that is best served by copious amounts of booze and cookies.
 This year we decided to try something different and award some categories.
 All are worthy entries for a highlights list, but some of these titles just bring something special to the table.

 Cookbooks are one of the favorites here at ALB.
 We had lots of favorites this year.
 I personally loved the Marvelous Margarine pamphlet and the Salads book (mostly because the word “congealed” is used).
-However, the winner has to be Sandwiches from Hell, a lovely tribute to the old time cookbook.
-Many others were worthy candidates and I am sure we will see many more in 2014.

 Best Self-Help/Life Improvement Book